Kylian Mbappé: 2017–2021: Ligue 1 Player of the Year award and UEFA Champions League finalist

 In his first appearance of the season, Mbappé scored twice in the last 10 minutes as PSG won 3–1 against Guingamp in Ligue 1.
-In the following league game, the front three of Mbappé, Cavani and Neymar all scored in a 3–1 win over Angers at home, with Mbappé – starting his first game of the season – scoring from a volley and setting up Neymar to score the third.
-On 1 September, he scored and assisted in a 4–2 away win over Nîmes, but was sent off for the first time in his career with a straight red card in injury time, after shoving Téji Savanier in retaliation for a late challenge from behind, for which Savanier was also sent off.
-Regarding his sending-off, Mbappé told reporters after the match, "If I had the chance to do it over again, I would do the same thing.
-I will apologise to the supporters and everybody, but I cannot tolerate this sort of thing."
-On 8 October, Mbappé scored four goals in just 13 minutes in a 5–0 home victory over Lyon and became the youngest player (at 19 years and 9 months) to score four goals in one game in Ligue 1 over the last forty-five seasons.
-On 3 December, Mbappé was the inaugural winner of the Kopa Trophy, which is awarded by France Football to the best under-21 player in the world.

-On 19 January 2019, Mbappé was one of two players (the other being Cavani) to score a hat-trick in a 9–0 win over Guingamp, breaking a record PSG had set the previous season.
-On 12 February, he scored a goal in a 2–0 win over Manchester United at Old Trafford in the Champions League round of 16.
-On 2 March, he scored twice in a 2–1 away win over Caen to reach his 50th goal with the club.
-On 6 March, PSG lost 3–1 at home against Manchester United and was subsequently knocked out from the Champions League on the away goals rule.
-On 21 April, he scored a hat-trick in a 3–1 win against Monaco, netting his first goals against his former club.
-PSG finished the season as Ligue 1 champions, with Mbappé winning the Player of the Year award, while also finishing the season as the top goalscorer with 33 goals.
+On 1 September, he scored and assisted in a 4–2 win over Nîmes, but was sent off for the first time in his career following an altercation with Téji Savanier.
+The following month, Mbappé scored four goals within 13 minutes in a 5–0 victory over Lyon.
+In December, he was the inaugural winner of the Kopa Trophy, which is awarded by France Football to the best under-21 player in the world.
+On 19 January 2019, Mbappé scored a hat-trick in a 9–0 win over Guingamp.
+On 2 March, he scored twice in a 2–1 win over Caen to reach his 50th goal with the club.
+PSG finished the season as Ligue 1 champions, with Mbappé winning the Player of the Year award and finishing the season as the top goalscorer with 33 goals.